 Test Your Testosterone!
 If you think there is nothing you can do about your hormone levels, you're wrong.
 You can pay a visit to your doctor's office to have him or her test your hormone levels.
-If necessary, he or she may prescribe you a medication to help balance hormones.
+If necessary, he or she may prescribe you a medication to help balance hormones and stabilize emotions.
 There are also some dietary and herbal supplements you can try.

 Depression.
-Many people suffer from depression without realizing it.
+Many people suffer from mental illness like depression without realizing it.
 In fact, millions of Americans suffer from different types of depression.
 For those that self-medicate with drugs or alcohol, depression may worsen along with intense emotions.
-Depression can occur due to genetics, a chemical imbalance in the brain or it could be brought on by a traumatic life event.
+Depression can occur due to genetics, a chemical imbalance in the brain, or it could be brought on by a traumatic life event.
 Although many are embarrassed to admit that they suffer from depression, trying to "tough it out" will not help.

 Be gentle and kind with yourself, and seek care.
-It is best to seek professional medical help from a doctor, counselor, or therapist to help you combat depression.
+It is best to seek professional medical help from a doctor, counselor, or therapist to help you combat depression or other emotional disorders.

 Untie the Knots.
-Like depression, anxiety can be treated by seeking professional help from a doctor or therapist.
+Like depression, anxiety can be treated by seeking professional help from a doctor or therapist who specializes in mental illness.
 Additionally, simply making lifestyle changes, such as a career change, moving, or getting out of a stressful relationship can help reduce anxiety and emotions and help untie the knots in your stomach.

 A Traumatic Life Event.
 Life is unexpected.
 Traumatic events can wreak havoc on a person's life and can spark emotions and different feelings that they otherwise may not have experienced.
 Traumatic life events can include the death of a loved one, sudden job loss, divorce, accident, serious injury, or an illness.
 People who experience trauma in some form often become more emotional as a result.

 Turn the Tables.
 A traumatic life event might change who you are and how you feel about something.
-Certain triggers can cause a tidal wave of emotions where you relive or re-experience painful memories for the rest of your life, especially if left unresolved.
-Dealing with them in a healthy manner, such as talking about them with family, friends, or seeking professional help can help you work through your emotions.
+Certain triggers can cause a tidal wave of emotions where you relive or re-experience painful memories for a long period of time, especially if left unresolved.
+Dealing with them in a healthy manner, such as talking about them with family, friends, or seeking professional help from someone who specializes in emotional and mental illness can help you work through your emotions.

 Embrace Your Emotions!
 If you are more in tune with your emotions, then embrace them!
 Being emotional doesn't have to be a bad thing.
 If people claim that you are overly emotional and sensitive, then this just means that you aren't afraid to show your emotional side.
 It also doesn't mean you are any less mature than those who aren't emotional.